-Prior to exploring running vs walking, it is important to note that the research is overwhelmingly clear that a sedentary lifestyle significantly increases numerous health risks and shortens lifespan.
+Prior to exploring running vs walking, it's important to note that the research is overwhelmingly clear that a sedentary lifestyle significantly increases numerous health risks and shortens lifespan.

 Both running and walking offer quality of life benefits such as: